 Tools For Living With Bipolar Disorder

-Your emotions and body are connected, so it's possible that emotional outbursts are often prompted by physical changes like exhaustion or hunger.
+Your emotions and body are connected, so it's possible that physical changes like exhaustion or hunger often prompt emotional outbursts.
 After a few days of tracking your mood, you might notice that you typically struggle right before lunch.
-Then, you'll know that eating more often will improve your mood overall.
+Then, you'll know that eating more often can improve your mood overall.
 With each trigger you identify, you'll have an opportunity to make things better.